blinkletter/Chem4410/docs/_sources/Lessons/Lesson_01.md

 ## 1.4 Lesson Schedule

 ### Wednesday
-In our first meeting you will be asked to **propose a mechanism** for the hydrolysis of t-butyl bromide in acidic water, for the elimination reaction of t-butyl bromide in basic water, and for the hydrolysis of methyl acetate in both acidic and basic water.
+In our first meeting you will be asked to **propose a mechanism** for the hydrolysis of *t*-butyl bromide in acidic water, for the elimination reaction of *t*-butyl bromide in basic water, and for the hydrolysis of methyl acetate in both acidic and basic water.
 Your challenge will be to not only propose the **correct** mechanism, but to propose **every possible** mechanism.
 Then **evaluate** each mechanism and **explain** why you think each may be unlikely or likely to contribute to the observed rate of the reaction.
 You will leave the meeting with a handout of reactions to review for Friday.

 #### Reading
 There is no reading to do in advance of starting the course however you will want to very quickly **review appendix 5 of the textbook** and try the problems you see there.